-Statements of policy and responsibilities found within the Terms of Reference for Standing Committees are set within the context of By-Law 3.5, where Presidents' Council is mandated as the governing body between AGMs.
+Statements of policy and responsibilities found within the Terms of Reference for Standing Committees are set within the context of section 7.10 of the FPSE Constitution, where Presidents' Council is mandated as the governing body between AGMs.
 Standing Committees are therefore responsible to Presidents' Council and to the AGM.
 They report to Presidents' Council and to the AGM on all matters within their purview.